 Create a bright and cheerful holiday message for a door or above a table or mantel.
 Use a crafts knife to cut away the front surface of papier-mache letters to create an indent for the artificial flowers.
 Spray all surfaces of each letter metallic gold.
 Remove the flower heads from faux red silk carnation stems, and use a hot-glue gun to fill the letters with carnations.

 Raid your kitchen for simple materials for this retro-mod tree.
 Buy a frame and attach colorful cupcake liners atop the glass so that their crimped sides pop off the surface.
 Use glue dots from the crafts store for a gummy, non-permanent stick.

 Trust us, you'll want to craft several of these adorable felted friends.
-Pose them on your mantel for a too-stinkin'-cute holiday vignette, or give these wooly penguins as heartwarming presents - if you can part with them!
+Pose them on your mantel for a too-stinkin'-cute holiday vignette, or give these woolly penguins as heartwarming presents -- if you can part with them!

 Craft a classy wreath in minutes from the simplest of supplies.
 Grab a textured scarf and wreath form, and watch closely.

 This simple advent calendar comes together with easy-to-find crafts-store supplies.
 Wrap a piece of foam core with linen, and frame.
 Choose a font you like, and print numbers on tags.
 Use little bits and baubles to decorate each tag.
 Pin tags tags to foam core.